 Recommendation Responsible Response and action plan Completion date OIG Comments Management comments (f) Apply the delayed delivery penalty clause in the case of suppliers whom deliver products with a delay.
 An amount of USD26,320 should be recovered. (g) Define procedures for the approval and release of amended POs.
 The details of amended POs should be recorded in the purchase register. (h) Undertake periodic review of open POs and follow up with the vendor for performance against aged POs.
-Recommendation 16 (Significant) MOH in consultation with NERCHA should: (a) Identify the reasons for the frequent DMS/PMS system failures and take the necessary measures to ensure the system remains operational.
-NERCHA/ MOH The Global Fund Secretariat's Comments: a) Conditions in the Phase 2s of HIV and malaria require the PR to submit to the Global Fund and implement the Principal Recipient's Standard Operating Procedures Manual acceptable to the Global Fund containing in detail the arrangements for procurement, forecasting, quantification, storage and Ongoing Noted

-Recommendation Responsible Response and action plan Completion OIG Comments Management comments inventory management, date (b) Address HR distribution, and management constraints at health information system and plan facilities and CMS, for (the"MIS") for recording and example by appointing reporting drug management data more dispensing in relation to the consumption of technicians and store pharmaceutical products and the keepers. number of patients accessing Recpers. treatment services under the (c) Provide staff Program. working at the CMS and i i ogram. the health facilities with b) Possibility to address this through operational guidelines and reallocation in the HSS grant. training on the functions, usage and operation of the Country's Comments: DMS/PMS system, in particular on how to enter a) An assessment was conducted in data and generate Nov / Dec 2010 and the reasons for periodic reports.
-Also system down time were related to ensure the optimal use of hardware problems.
-A plan to all the functionalities of replace all hardware at facilities the system such as and ongoing maintenance has been installation of necessary developed.
-A local IT firm will be reports and setting contracted to replace all damaged maximum and minimum / outdated equipment and provide stock levels for each item continued hardware maintenance to enable automatic order support.
-Standards for all IT generation for the equipment have been developed facility. by the Strategic Information , Department (SID).
-Policies and (d) Ensure that guidelines on IT equipment and regimens are standardized infrastructure are being developed in the system nationally, by the SID unit in consultation
+Recommendation16(Significant)MOH in consultation withNERCHA should:(a)Identifythereasons for the frequentDMS/PMS system failuresand take the necessarymeasures to ensure thesystemremainsoperational.
+NERCHA/ MOH TheGlobalFundSecretariat'sComments:a)a)Conditions in the Phase 2s of HIVandmalariarequirethePR tosubmittosubmittotheGlobalFundandimplementthePrincipalRecipient'sStandardOperatingProceduresManualacceptabletheGlobalFundcontainingindetailthearrangementsforprocurement,forecasting,quantification,storageand Ongoing Noted Responsible Recommendation Response and action plan Completion OIG Comments Management comments date inventory management, Address HR (b) distribution, and management constraints at health information system and plan facilities and CMS, for (the"MIS") for recording and example by appointing reporting drug management data in relation to the consumption of more dispensing technicians pharmaceutical products and the and store number of patients accessing keepers. treatment services under the Provide (c) staff Program. working at the CMS and b) Possibility to address this through the health facilities with reallocation in the HSS grant. operational guidelines and training on the functions, Country's Comments: usage and operation of the DMS/PMS system, in a) An assessment was conducted in particular on how to enter Nov / Dec 2010 and the reasons for data and generate system down time were related to periodic reports.
+Also hardware problems.
+A plan to ensure the optimal use of replace all hardware at facilities all the functionalities of and ongoing maintenance has been the system such as developed.
+A local IT firm will be installation of necessary contracted to replace all damaged reports and setting / outdated equipment and provide maximum and minimum continued hardware maintenance stock levels for each item support.
+Standards for all IT to enable automatic order equipment have been developed generation for the by the Strategic Information facility.
+Department (SID).
+Policies and guidelines on IT equipment and (d) Ensure that infrastructure are being developed regimens are standardized by the SID unit in consultation in the system nationally,

-Recommendation Responsible Response and action plan Completion OIG Comments Management comments
+Recommendation Responsible Response and action plan Completion date OIG Comments Management comments

-based on standard with MOH. date
+based on standard with MOH.

-WILLI MOH.

-treatment guidelines. b) Human resource challenges at
+treatment guidelines.

-b) Human resource challenges at
+3 b) Human resource challenges at

 (e) Define lead time facilities and central medical

 and economic order stores are currently being

 quantities for all critical addressed.
 The MOH is in the

 medicines. process of reviewing the

 organisational structure for the

 (f) Ensure that central medical stores.
 The plan

 expected changes in is to match the skills with the

 treatment guidelines are people already in the system.
 A

 taken into account at the similar process is being discussed

 time the annual for the facilities with the view of

 quantification implementing a task shifting

-method to address pharmacy
+4) method to address pharmacy

 personnel shortages at facilities.

 There is a countrywide shortage of

 pharmacy technicians and the

 country doesn't train pharmacy

 personnel in the country but relies

 on neighbouring country hence the

 government cannot train the

 numbers they need.
 Discussions

 are at an advanced stage to train

 this cadre locally using one of the

 country's institutions of higher

 learning.
 However, with this

 training which is expected to start

 in Aug 2012, the first group of

 graduates will be available in

 2015/16.
 In the meantime, the

 ministry is making use of the

 Regional Pharmacists with